SamVerschueren/listr/readme.md

 ## Custom renderers

 It's possible to write custom renderers for Listr.
-A renderer is an ES6 class that accepts the tasks that it should renderer, and the Listr options object.
+A renderer is an ES6 class that accepts the tasks that it should render, and the Listr options object.
 It has two methods, the `render` method which is called when it should start rendering, and the `end` method.
-The `end` method is called all the tasks are completed or if a task failed.
+The `end` method is called when all the tasks are completed or if a task failed.
 If a task failed, the error object is passed in via an argument.

 ```js
 class CustomRenderer {